astropy/astropy/docs/development/pd/extending.rst

 .. note::

-   Since ``pandas`` automatically calls the underlying operator on each element one-by-one, this might not be as performant as implementing your own version of the associated operators directly on the ``ExtensionArray``.
+   Since ``astropy`` automatically calls the underlying operator on each element one-by-one, this might not be as performant as implementing your own version of the associated operators directly on the ``ExtensionArray``.